juju/docs/src/en/juju-concepts.md

 ## The Juju client

-The Juju package which you install and run from your local computer is sometimes referred to as the Juju client.
-This is the software which manages your connection to Juju controllers in the cloud, and from which you issue commands to deploy and manage services.
+The Juju client is CLI software that is used to manage Juju, whether as an administrator or as a regular user.
+It is installed, via an APT package (juju2), onto your personal workstation.
+This software manages your connection to Juju controllers in the cloud, and from which you issue commands to deploy and manage services.

 ## Clouds